You haul trailers, fish houses, campers & more…

 - How is your business listed?
 As an individual (using your SSN for tax purposes) or as a corporation, LLC, etc. (using a TIN for tax purposes)?

 - How is your towing vehicle titled?
-Is it titled in your personal name or the business name?
+In whose name is it titled… your personal name or the business name?

 - What type of policy is it listed on?
 Personal or Commercial?
 (Note, if #2 and #3 are not the same answer contact us right away!)

 - How is your trailer (fish house, camper, etc.) titled?
-Is it titled in your personal name or the business name?
+Your personal name or the business name?

 - Do you have a personal auto policy?